NeerajMadhav/Human-Pose-Estimation/README.md

 **3. Output:**
 The system outputs a skeleton overlay on the image or video, highlighting key joints and body posture.
 It also provides useful insights like joint angles, detected activities, and feedback (e.g., "Incorrect squat posture—knees are misaligned").

-**Conclusion**

-By leveraging MediaPipe, this project demonstrates a simple yet powerful method for human pose estimation.
-The MediaPipe pipeline streamlines the development process by providing pre-trained models and efficient processing modules, making it easier to build applications that require real-time analysis of human movement.
-Whether used for fitness, healthcare, gaming, or security, MediaPipe offers a practical and accessible solution for integrating pose estimation into a variety of applications.